-Eamon McKenna enters his third year as head coach of the UW-Oshkosh women’s cross country team.
-He also begins his sixth season as the head coach for men's cross country.
+Eamon McKenna enters his fourth year as head coach of the UW-Oshkosh women’s cross country team.
+He also begins his seventh season as the head coach for men's cross country.

 On the women's side, McKenna earned WIAC Coach of the Year honors during his debut season in 2015 as UW-Oshkosh secured its 16th league title and first since winning 15 straight from 1986-2000.

-McKenna has guided two women's runners to top-10 finishes at the NCAA Division III Midwest Regional and seven runners to top-10 finishes at the WIAC Championship, including 2016 league champion Cheyenne Moore.
+McKenna has guided three women's runners to top-10 finishes at the NCAA Division III Midwest Regional and eight runners to top-10 finishes at the WIAC Championship, including 2016 and 2017 league champion Cheyenne Moore.

 In 2015, McKenna's UW-Oshkosh women placed second at the NCAA Division III Midwest Regional and 15th at the national meet.